 You will not want to take the search for an appropriate attorney lightly.
 If you are at the stage of thinking about hiring one for a family law issue, you should realize that the stakes are high and that you will need to find a qualified and experienced attorney you can trust to handle your issue the right way.

-Follow these steps to help you find and vet the right attorney for your divorce:
+Follow the following steps to find the right attorney for your specific issue:

 This is the most important step of the process.
 You have to understand your situation and what kind of attention it needs.
 As mentioned above, divorce attorneys are most prominently used when a mutually amicable solution is unlikely.
 So you need, to be honest with yourself and assess the relationship you have with a spouse.
 You need to think of all what’s at stake, do you own a lot of assets that were acquired during the marriage?
 Do you feel your spouse was keeping finances a secret from you?
 Are there going to be substantial issues with child custody or child support?
 Is there a chance that you will reconcile with your spouse?